meower-scratch/openly/readme.md

 This isn't a website for any content, just for code.
 Content that is off-topic will be removed.

-This isn't a website for sharing file data that is inappropiate when pasted (like inappropiate picture data which can be pasted and renamed, e.g. file.png.txt).
+This isn't a website for sharing file data that is inappropiate when pasted (like inappropiate picture data which can be pasted and renamed, e.g. file.jpg.txt).

-## Should we have another section here? maybe Exceptions? hmm...
+## Moderation

+### What's allowed?
+-
+-
+### What's not allowed?
+-
+-